 Behind the scenes there is also a lot of work to do.
 If you are not ready to join our committee, there are still ways that you could help them with one of the administrative tasks.
 The club is managed just like any commercial enterprise and ever increasing government legislation obliges us to be more accountable in every aspect of the clubs affairs.
 If you have skills in; IT, finance, payroll or general admin to name but a few, I am sure we can make use of them.
 If you would like to speak to someone about volunteering please contact Simon Richards firstname.lastname@example.org.

 If you are one of those parents who regularly attends the swim sessions to watch your child swim, this could be the job for you.
-We need Reps from each squad to bridge the communication between the committee and the parents and swimmers, particularly at this time of year when the annual renewals are about to go out.
+We need Reps from each squad to bridge the communication between the committee and the parents and swimmers, particularly when the annual renewals are about to go out.
 We need help to gather the renewal forms and ASA cheques, as it is a huge task for one person.